-1. The Bonds have been duly and validly authorized and issued in accordance with law and in accordance with the Indenture.
-The Bonds, together with the interest payable with respect thereto, are legal, valid and binding special, limited obligations of the Authority, payable solely from the Revenues and other assets pledged thereto under the Indenture.

-2. The Indenture has been duly authorized by the Authority, duly executed and delivered by authorized officials of the Authority, and, assuming due authorization, execution and delivery by the Trustee, constitutes a valid and binding obligation of the Authority enforceable in accordance with its terms.
+- 1. The Bonds have been duly and validly authorized and issued in accordance with law and in accordance with the Indenture.
+The Bonds, together with the interest payable with respect thereto, are legal, valid and binding special, limited obligations of the Authority, payable solely from the Revenues and other assets pledged thereto under the Indenture. - 2.
+The Indenture has been duly authorized by the Authority, duly executed and delivered by authorized officials of the Authority, and, assuming due authorization, execution and delivery by the Trustee, constitutes a valid and binding obligation of the Authority enforceable in accordance with its terms. - 3.
+Under existing laws, regulations, rulings and judicial decisions interest on the Bonds is included in gross income for federal income tax purposes. - 4.
+The Bonds, their transfer and the income therefrom, including any profit made on the sale thereof, shall at all times be free from taxation by the State of Colorado or any political subdivision or other instrumentality of the State of Colorado under Colorado laws in effect as of the date hereof.

-3. Under existing laws, regulations, rulings and judicial decisions, and assuming the accuracy of certain representations and continuing compliance with certain covenants designed to meet the requirements of the Internal Revenue Code of 1986, as amended (the "Code"), interest on the Bonds is excluded from gross income for federal income tax purposes.
-Interest on the Bonds is not a specific preference item for purposes of the federal alternative minimum tax imposed on individuals and, for tax years beginning before January 1, 2018, on corporations, and is not included in the adjusted current earnings of corporations for purposes of calculating the alternative minimum tax for tax years beginning before January 1, 2018.

-4. The Bonds, their transfer and the income therefrom, including any profit made on the sale thereof, shall at all times be free from taxation by the State of Colorado or any political subdivision or other instrumentality of the State of Colorado under Colorado laws in effect as of the date hereof.

-The Code establishes certain requirements that must be met subsequent to the issuance of the Bonds in order that interest thereon be and remain excluded from gross income for federal income tax purposes.
-Failure to comply with such requirements could cause the interest on the Bonds to be subject to such tax retroactive to the date of issuance of the Bonds.
-The requirements include provisions that restrict the yield and set forth limitations within which the proceeds of the Bonds are to be invested, including eligibility requirements for mortgages, and require that certain investment earnings be rebated on a periodic basis to the United States Treasury.
-The Indenture contains covenants of the Authority to comply with such requirements.
 The accrual or receipt of interest on the Bonds may otherwise affect the federal income tax liability of the recipient.
-The extent of these other tax consequences will depend upon the recipient's particular tax status or other items of income or deduction.
-We express no opinion regarding any such consequences.
+The extent of these other tax consequences will depend on the recipient's particular status or other items of income or deduction.
+We express no opinion regarding such consequences.
+The purchaser of the Bonds should consult its tax advisors as to the consequences of purchasing, holding or selling the Bonds.

-The opinions we have expressed herein as to the treatment of the interest borne by the Bonds for federal income tax purposes is based upon laws, regulations, rulings and decisions in effect on the date hereof.
-Each purchaser of the Bonds should consult his or her own tax advisor as regards any pending or proposed federal tax legislation.